yugminds-IT/CA-Automations-Backend/README.md

 ## Deployment

-This project is configured for deployment on Vercel.
-See `VERCEL_DEPLOYMENT.md` for detailed deployment instructions.
+This project is configured for deployment on Render.
+See `RENDER_DEPLOYMENT.md` for detailed deployment instructions.

 ## API Endpoints